apioo/fusio-docs/docs/bootstrap.md

 # Getting started

-To get started you need at first a running installation of Fusio.
+To get started you first need a running installation of Fusio.
 If you have not already installed Fusio please take a look at the [installation](installation) page.
 Fusio is an open source API management platform which helps to build and manage REST APIs.
 Through Fusio you can quickly build a state-of-the-art API, set up a developer portal and monetize your API.